rvagg/archived-ender-transition-support/README.md

 ## Credits

-Credit for the feature-detect goes to the Modernizr, I lifted the code from [Bootstrap](https://github.com/twitter/bootstrap/blob/master/js/bootstrap-transition.js).
+Credit for the feature-detect goes to the [Modernizr](http://modernizr.com/) team, I lifted the code from [Bootstrap](https://github.com/twitter/bootstrap/blob/master/js/bootstrap-transition.js).

 ## Licence